JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 ```
 Then we can take a look at Mr. Smiley's disguised TrueCrypt volume. _(If you don't have TrueCrypt you can get a copy [here](https://www.grc.com/misc/truecrypt/truecrypt.htm))_

-Unlocking and mounting the TrueCrypt volume we see the following files:
+Unlocking and mounting the TrueCrypt volume, we see the following files:
 ```
 .
 ├── AlwaysAndForever.txt